Key takeaways:

 The time of year can help you tell if your cough is from an allergy or a viral illness.
 Cold and flu season typically lasts from October through March.
 Depending on where you live, you might not have seasonal allergy symptoms during this time frame.

 But if you have allergies all year, the time of year won’t help you figure out if your cough is from allergies.
-And even though it’s not common, you can get a cold or flu during spring and summer months too.
+And even though it’s not common, you can get a cold or the flu during spring and summer months as well.

-Since the time of year can’t tell you with 100% certainty whether your cough is from allergies, you need to look at other information too.
+In this case, when the time of year won’t tell you for sure, you need to look at other information to figure out your cough.
 Your symptoms can give you important clues to help you figure out whether your cough is from allergies.

-There’s some overlap between cold, flu, allergy, and asthma symptoms.
+There’s some overlap between symptoms from cold, flu, allergies, and asthma.
 But there are important differences.
 Teasing out these differences can help you figure out whether your allergies are causing your cough.
 Here’s how the symptoms stack up.

 Seasonal allergies